 - After a good cleaning, we start by sticking those butyl mats to the outer door sheet, ensuring to cover as much of the door as possible with insulation, while taking care to avoid obstructing any moving parts such as the lock or window mechanisms.

-- To achieve optimal results, we also cover with butyl rubber mats the internal door sheet and the holes for accessing the window mechanism.
+- To achieve optimal results with tire noise reduction, we also cover with butyl rubber mats the internal door sheet and the holes for accessing the window mechanism.
 This way we attain a great barrier for the airborne noise inside the door, blocking it to enter the cabin.

 - We end the process by applying sound-absorbing foam at the top of the butyl layer.
 This will absorb interior airborne sound waves, reducing echoes and high-pitched frequencies and will also act as a bed for the door card, muffling all kinds of rattles and giving it a more solid consistency.